cubee-cb/linux-vr-compat/README.md

 ### Desert Bus VR
 - Launches in desktop mode even when choosing the SteamVR launch option.

-### Assetto Corsa (with Content Manager)
+### Assetto Corsa
 - HMD view only.
 Requires a standard controller/wheel.
-- Won't interface with VR until starting an actual race, so use WlxOverlay-S to interact with Content Manager.
+- Won't interface with VR until starting an actual race, so use WlxOverlay-S to interact with the launcher.
-- Fails to find VR on loading a race.
+- Vanilla launcher:
+    - Launches in VR when SteamVR mode is selected in the graphics settings.
+- Content Manager:
+    - Fails to find VR.
+I presume Content Manager doesn't pass the needed environment variable to AC, while the vanilla launcher does?

 ---